noahlange/gecs/README.md

 ### Caveats

-**tecs** is not thread-safe and offers no guarantees of anything beyond "these will run one at a time in this order" and "nothing else will happen until these are done."
+**gecs** is not thread-safe and offers no guarantees of anything beyond "these will run one at a time in this order" and "nothing else will happen until these are done."
 The specifics of handling locks, mutexes, shared memory arrays and how to wrangle WebWorkers are likewise beyond the purview of this README.

 ## Contexts